elslammo/GettingAndCleaningData/CodeBook.md

 New Tidy Data Set
 -----------------
 #### Data Dimensions ####
-The new tidy data set includes a subset of just 66 feature measurements from the original -- only the Standard Deviation, and the Mean Value measurements, as requested in the assignment specification.
+The new tidy data set includes a subset of just 66 feature measurements from the original -- only the *standard deviation*, and the *mean value* measurements, as requested in the assignment specification.
 After reading the original data description, this was interpreted to mean any measurement that included the exact character string "mean()" or "std()" in the name.

 The final tidy data set includes the overall average for each of the 66 feature measurements grouped by    subject AND activity.
 This results in a table with 68 columns (subject + activity + 66 feature averages) and 180 rows (30 subjects X 6 activities).